 Nonprofits, businesses, school districts and other organizations can work in collaboration with The Children’s Reading Foundation to make summer reading a community affair with READ Up events.

-This summer literacy program helps keep reading as part of daily summer routines with free and fun events.
+The READ Up program helps keep reading as part of daily summer routines with free and fun events.
 READ Up events are for children from birth to age 8 and their parents or caregivers.
 The events are free for attendees and materials are available in English and Spanish.

-The Children’s Reading Foundation provides a library of materials to help with promotion before and during events, as well as readymade print-ready graphics you can provide vendors to print materials and giveaway items you choose to offer.
+The Children’s Reading Foundation provides a library of materials to help with promotion before and during events, as well as print-ready graphics you can provide vendors to print materials and produce giveaway items you choose to offer.

 READ Up events may be different in each community but some features are always the same...